TSF404/InvokeAI/README.md

 - The settings to modify the prompts you choose between are in the settings.json file
 - Session Identifier = Unique ID for Session (can be text / numbers)
 - Prompt Key = The key for a prompt.
 Stored in the settings.json file.
 Saves having to type the entire prompt out each time (just reference the prompt by a single word).
+- For best results, ensure the window you are capturing from has an aspect ratio similar to a square, the dc_capture will automatically resize the input to a square.

 </br></br></br>